Any investment flowing from one country into another is called Foreign Investment.

 Let’s break these concepts in D2G ways;

-# Both FDI and FII is related to Foreign Investment.
+# Both FDI and FII are related to Foreign Investment.

-# In FDI, Company (Parent) makes investment in a foreign country.
+# In FDI, Company (Parent) makes an investment in a foreign country.

 # In FII, An Investor make an investment in the market of Foreign Country.

-# In FII companies only need to get registered in the Stock Exchange to make investments.
+# In FII companies only need to get registered on the Stock Exchange to make investments.

 # The Foreign Institutional Investor is also known as HOT MONEY.